Melzo

 Melzo (Melz /lmo/) is a comune (municipality) in the Province of Milan in the Italian region Lombardy, located about 20 km east of Milan.
 As of 31 December 2004, it had a population of 18,400 and an area of 9.7 km2.

 Melzo borders the following municipalities: Gorgonzola, Pozzuolo Martesana, Cassina de' Pecchi, Vignate, Truccazzano, Liscate.

 Melzo received the honorary title of city with a presidential decree on March 14, 1952.
 It is served by Melzo railway station.

 Overview

 Melzo is a town of approximately 20,000 inhabitants.

 For centuries, Melzo was an important agricultural centre, home to major food industry companies such as Galbani and Invernizzi.
 In recent decades, the town has developed into a key logistics hub within the Milan metropolitan area.

 Melzo also hosts one of Italy’s most renowned cinemas, the Arcadia Cinema.
 Its main auditorium, Sala Energia, was recognised with the Best Hall in Europe award by the International Cinema Technology Association (ICTA).

 History

-The town has Etruscan origins and was originally known as Melpum.
-Its name later evolved into Mellesiate.
 Due to its strategic location, Melzo maintained historical relations with both Milan and Venice.

 From the 16th century onward, Melzo’s economy was primarily based on agriculture.
 By the 19th century, it had developed into an industrial centre focused on the textile sector.
 In the 20th century, its economic base shifted to the dairy industry, particularly the processing of milk and the production of various types of cheese.